guiklose/guiklose/README.md

-# 👋 Hey, I'm Guilherme Focassio — Software Developer
+# 👋 Hey, I'm Guilherme Focassio — Software Engineer

-Software developer with 2 years of experience and a strong focus on fullstack development.
+Software Engineer with 2 years of experience and a strong focus on fullstack development.
 Skilled in building APIs and multi-platform applications.
 Highly adaptable, with ability to quickly learn and integrate new technologies and development environments.

 ---